Aileen Quinn: Career

 After graduation from college, Quinn once again took to the stage.
-In 1994, she appeared as Bette in Oliver! at Paper Mill Playhouse.
+In 1994, she appeared as Bet in Oliver! at Paper Mill Playhouse.
 She toured the US for more than five years with three Broadway national tours: Fiddler on the Roof (Chava), Peter Pan (Tootles/Jane) and Saturday Night Fever (Annette).
 She studied Shakespeare in London, where she appeared in As You Like It and Twelfth Night at LAMDA.
 Off-Broadway productions include Dreamstuff (Princess), Creature (Elizabeth) and Yiddle With a Fiddle (Yiddle).
 Regional theater credits up to the present include The Unsinkable Molly Brown (Molly), That Was Then (World Premiere Play-April Gregory), and Funny, You Don't Look Like a Grandmother (her Daughter).

-Quinn appeared in a few small roles in independent films between 2006 and 2010, most notably portraying Lily in Annie at Theatre Aspen.
+Quinn appeared in a few small roles in independent films between 2006 and 2010.
 She hosted Generation Gap, an interactive sitcom used to teach kids how to resolve conflicts.
 It was written and directed by filmmaker Edna Harris and aired on PBS in 2004.
 Quinn played a minor role in the 2009 film Multiple Sarcasms which stars Timothy Hutton and Mira Sorvino.

-Quinn was an adjunct theater professor at Monmouth University in West Long Branch, New Jersey.
-Some of the school's campus was the site of the film version of Annie.
+Quinn was an adjunct theater professor at Monmouth University in West Long Branch, New Jersey, the campus of which had been the site of the 1982 film version of Annie.
 She was awarded an honorary degree from Monmouth University in 2009.
 Quinn was also a Spanish, drama, and dance teacher at Hudson Catholic Regional High School in Jersey City, New Jersey.

 She has her own band, Aileen Quinn and The Leapin' Lizards.
 Quinn met her bandmates after a neighbor heard her singing in her apartment, then introduced Quinn to the other musicians.
 They released their first album, Spin Me, in 2015.
 They released their second album, Lightning and Thunder, in November 2019.

 Personal life

 Quinn is fluent in Spanish.
-She spent six months with a family in Chile as part of an exchange program, and considers it one of her life's most rewarding experiences.
-As of 2022, she has never been married and has no children, and is an aunt and godmother.
+She spent six months with a family in Chile as part of an exchange program and considers it one of her life's most rewarding experiences.